Looking for a last-minute Easter idea? Here are three meaningful ways to help kids celebrate the beautiful truth of Easter.

 Easter Idea #1: A Basket of Meaning

-Bring this basket of Easter goodies to church with you for a “sweet” object lesson that kids will love!
+Bring this basket of Easter goodies to church with you for a “sweet” last-minute Easter idea that kids will love!
 Weave the gospel message into your lesson as you tell what each object represents:

 - Easter grass—hay in the manger for baby Jesus;